Skip to main navigation Skip to main content Skip to page footer

 Funding: Erasmus+

-Entities: PIANO AND CO, LICA, Laboratoire d’Intelligence Collective et Artificielle (France), Organisation for European Programmes and Cultural Relations (Cyprus), Yerevan State Conservatory after Komitas (Armenia), LabMAT (Greece), Casa do Professor (Portugal)
+Partners: PIANO AND CO (Project Leader), LICA - Laboratoire d’Intelligence Collective et Artificielle (France), Organization for European Programs and Cultural Relations (Cyprus), Komitas State Conservatory of Yerevan (Armenia), LabMAT - Laboratory of Music Acoustics and Technology of the University of Athens (Greece), Casa do Professor (Portugal)

-Description: Musical Bounce Back is funded by the Erasmus+ Programme and is a new collaborative project in a time of health crisis.
-The project aims to promote innovative educational creations and applications and raise awareness of musicians and teachers on the issues of the role of women composers.
-Participants will be involved in an artistic creation process by collaborating through the LoLa (Low Latency) system.
+Description: Musical Bounce Back is funded by the Erasmus+ program of the European Union and represents a new collaborative program during a period of health crisis.
+Thanks to innovative educational creations and applications, it will raise awareness among musicians and teachers regarding the role of women composers.
+Participants will be involved in a process of artistic creation, collaborating through the LoLa (Low Latency) system.

 2022-2023